RAK4600 Breakout Board AT Command Manual

 The pin definition of the RAK4600 Breakout Board can be reviewed in the Pin Definition section of the Datasheet.

-Listed are the summary of pins of the RAK4600 Breakout Board:
+The following is a summary of the pins on the RAK4270 Breakout Board:

 Not all pins of the RAK4600 module are exposed on the RAK4600 Breakout board header connectors.
 Below are the pins available on the RAK4600 Module that is on this Breakout board.
 For complete RAK4600 module pinouts information, refer to the datasheet.